amkanesh/wiki-page/README.md

 This project will help us learn the basics of **HTML** and **CSS**, as well as how to use these to create a simple webpage.

 ## Objective
-Choose a person/place/thing of your choosing and create an informative wiki page about it!
+Choose your favorite animal and create an informative wiki page about it!
 You do not need to write the text yourself, though you're welcome to do so--copy pasting (short) descriptions from another source is okay.
 + Difficulty: Beginner
 + Prerequisites: Basic HTML and CSS knowledge

 ## Setup
-Create a new HTML/CSS project.
-The two files we'll be editing are `index.html` and `style.css`.
+Create a new HTML/CSS project at [CodePen](https://codepen.io).

 ## HTML
-First, go to `index.html` and change the text in the `<title>` tags to fit your wiki page.

-Then, in the `body` of the file, add the following:
+First, in the `body` of the HTML tab (wrapped with `<body>` tags!), add the following:
 + A page header using the `<header>` tag.
 + Either an ordered list or unordered list (either using `ol` or `ul`, respectively)
 + At least two sections of your wiki page (e.g. a 'Description' section or a 'Personal Life' section) using `h1`, `h2`, `h3`, etc.